owasp-sbot/OSBot-Jira/docs/jira-as-graph-db/jira-unique-value-as-a-graph-database.md

-Jira as a Graph Database: A Business & Technical Case

 ## Jira’s Unique Value as a Graph Database

 **For Business Leaders:** Jira isn’t just a project tracker; it’s a rich data platform that can function like a **Graph Database**.
 In large enterprises, work items (tasks, risks, incidents, etc.) form a web of relationships.
 Jira’s built-in **issue linking**, customizable **workflows**, and comprehensive **audit trails** mean your data isn’t siloed in tables – it’s **interconnected** and **traceable**.
 Unlike traditional graph databases, Jira combines business process management with graph-like data modeling.
 This dual nature gives executives real-time visibility into complex relationships (e.g., how a risk links to controls, or how a customer request connects to multiple teams).